-Are you interested in volunteering or doing an internship with the Recovery Education Program, please fill out an application and return to Kathy Furlong-Norman at email@example.com or fax to 617-353-7700
+Are you interested in volunteering or doing an internship with the Recovery Education Program and College Mental Health Programs?
+Please fill out an application and return to Caitrin Thornhill at email@example.com or fax to 617-353-7700.

 The Services Division at the Center for Psychiatric Rehabilitation is an inspiring educational environment where persons who have had behavioral health experiences find hope, become empowered by actualizing their dreams through setting goals to live, learn, work and live well in their chosen communities.
 Participants are “ students” who work with faculty and “Coaches” who help them achieve their goals successfully and with satisfaction.
 Students gain knowledge, skills and supports to live their lives fully.
 The Center does not provide medical treatment: we do not prescribe or deliver medications or therapy.